Leptis Magna

 Not far from Lepcis Magna lies Villa Dar Buc Ammera, where a significant mosaic commemorates the gladiatorial combats of the city's amphitheater.
 Typically, the spectacle commenced early in the day with animal fights, such as bulls against bears.
 Around noon, condemned criminals faced execution ad bestias.

 One notable mosaic scene from Villa Dar Buc Ammera depicts the execution of a criminal, likely a Garamantian native, tied to a pole and set upon by a hungry panther in the arena.
-During the tumultuous Year of the Four Emperors (69 AD), the people of Oea took advantage of civil strife to attack Lepcis Magna, joined by the Garamantes.
+During the tumultuous Year of the Four Emperors (69 CE), the people of Oea took advantage of civil strife to attack Lepcis Magna, joined by the Garamantes.
 Order was restored the following year by General Valerius Festus, possibly resulting in such executions.

 Gladiatorial contests typically took place in the afternoon.
-The mosaic at Villa Dar Buc Ammera identifies combatants as a murmillo (left: with one greave and a crest on his helmet) and a thraex (right: wearing high greaves).
+The mosaic (Zliten Mosaic) at Villa Dar Buc Ammera identifies combatants as a murmillo (left: with one greave and a crest on his helmet) and a thraex (right: wearing high greaves).
 One figure, positioned awkwardly with his right leg too far forward, suffers a backhanded slash to the thigh, blood depicted in vivid detail, likely leading to a fatal outcome unless finished off swiftly.

 The amphitheater likely had a surrounding (wooden) portico offering cheaper seating options.
-An entrance to the southeast once led to a sanctuary dedicated to Artemis (or Diana), reflecting her veneration in places like Ephesus.
+An entrance to the southeast once led to a sanctuary dedicated to Artemis (or Diana), reflecting her veneration in places like ancient Ephesus.

 circa 80-120 CE